Bloc/portfolio-kami/_portfolio/phbpa.md

 ## Explanation

-Leading marine transporation consultant and lobbyist, Paul H. Bea Jr. had been using a site built almost a decade ago using Microsoft Front Page.
+Leading marine transportation consultant and lobbyist, Paul H. Bea Jr. had been using a site built almost a decade ago using Microsoft Front Page.
 Mr. Bea is a highly regarded mind in his field, but his business website had not kept up with him.
 PHB Public Affairs did not need a feature-rich site, but it did need to be a reputable and informative place for new contacts to find out more about Mr. Bea's work.

 ## Problem